IISC-GROUP-5/Data_Miners/README.md

 ---

 ## Contact
-For any inquiries or collaborations, please reach out via [GitHub Repository](https://github.com/IISC-GROUP-5/) or [Streamlit Application](https://iisc-group5.streamlit.app/).
+For inquiries or collaborations, visit our [GitHub Repository](https://github.com/IISC-GROUP-5/) or the [Streamlit Application](https://iisc-group5.streamlit.app/).